awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_create.md

 ## Updating a backup policy<a name="update-backup-policy-procedure"></a>

-When signed in to your organization's master account, you can edit a policy that requires changes in your organization\.
+When signed in to your organization's management account, you can edit a policy that requires changes in your organization\.

 **Minimum permissions**
 To update a backup policy, you must have permission to run the following actions: